 As I observe the students and teachers in my school, I notice that students appear apprehensive during science instruction and teachers are anxious to participate in school wide science nights.
 The same students and teachers who are confident and engaged during reading instruction are often reluctant to participate during science.
 I wonder if this is a direct correlation to the classroom experience.
 How can I help improve the knowledge levels of teachers and students without increasing the anxiety levels?
 Teachers are able to make swift changes in their basic instructional plan.
 If the approach to teaching science included the strengths of the elementary teachers in my school; then, I believe that students and teachers will increase their self-confidence and improve their understanding of science concepts.

-Board members from a private sector Partnership for 21st Century Skill state,
+Board members from a private sector Partnership for 21st Century Skillsstate,

 We recognize that we are calling on schools to change dramatically even as they face difficult economic challenges and a vigorous discussion of student achievement and assessments.
 However, while current budget constraints eventually will subside, the long-term need for 21st century learning will not. (p.1)